-These general purpose financial statements have been prepared in accordance with the Corporations Act 2001, Australian Accounting Standards and Interpretations of the Australian Accounting Standards Board, International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.
-The Company is a for-profit entity for financial reporting purposes under Australian Accounting Standards.
+These general purpose financial statements have been prepared in accordance with the Corporations Act 2001, Australian Accounting Standards and Interpretations and complies with other requirements of the law.
+Australian Accounting Standards ensure compliance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.
+The Company is a forprofit entity for financial reporting purposes under Australian Accounting Standards.
 Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless stated otherwise.

 The financial statements cover the individual entity of Accent Resources NL.
 Accent Resources NL is a listed public company incorporated and domiciled in Australia.
-The Company is a for-profit entity for financial reporting purposes under Australian Accounting Standards.

-The financial statements were authorised for issue on 12th September 2016.
+The financial statements were authorised for issue on 29th September 2017.